Non-normality and dissipation in Markovian quantum dynamics: Implications for quantum simulation: Classes of quantum dynamical systems

 Consequently, the overall simulation cost retains the same asymptotic scaling as in the normal case, \erf{eqn:cost:normal}, but with nonuniversal constant prefactors arising from transient amplification.
 This reflects the emergence of coupling between dissipative and nonnormal effects, even though no parametrically large overhead is incurred.
 In this sense, the crossover regime marks the transition between structurally stable dynamics (controlled entirely by $\delta$) and regimes where nonnormality qualitatively affects short-time behavior without yet altering asymptotic scaling.

-\paragraph*{Competing dissipative channels.} A minimal example is provided by a single qubit subject to two noncommuting dissipative processes of comparable strength.
-The Lindbladian, \erf{eqn:GKSL}, is constructed by two jump operators: dephasing process is represented by $\hat L_{\rm z}$ and the Lindblad operator associated with relaxation phenomenon is $\hat L_{-} = \sqrt{\gamma_-}\,\hat \sigma_-$, where $\gamma_- \in \mathbb R^+$ is the relaxation rate, and $\sigma_\pm = (\sigma_x \pm i\sigma_y)/2$.
-The dephasing term is Hermitian in the Hilbert--Schmidt inner product, while the relaxation term contains both Hermitian and anti-Hermitian components, so that the total generator is nonnormal $\eta(\mathcal L_{\rm z-}) \neq 0$.
+\paragraph*{Competing dissipative channels.} A minimal example is provided by a single qubit subject to two noncommuting dissipative processes.
+The Lindbladian, \erf{eqn:GKSL}, is constructed by two jump operators: dephasing process is represented by $\hat L_{\rm z}$ and the Lindblad operator associated with relaxation phenomenon is $\hat L_{-} = \sqrt{\gamma_-}\,\hat \sigma_-$, where $\gamma_- \in \mathbb R^+$ is the relaxation rate, and $\sigma_\pm = (\sigma_{\rm x} \pm i\sigma_{\rm y})/2$.
+The dephasing term is normal in the Hilbert--Schmidt inner product, whereas the amplitude-damping channel is itself nonnormal.
+Consequently, the combined generator satisfies $\eta(\mathcal L_{\rm z-}) \neq 0$.
 A direct calculation in the Pauli operator basis shows that (\arf{app:dephasing_relaxation})

-up to constants of order unity.
-When $\gamma_z \sim \gamma_-$, this yields $\kappa(\mathcal L_{\rm z-}) \sim O(1)$, placing the system in the crossover regime.
-In this case, the noncommutativity between dephasing and relaxation induces mixing between different operator components, leading to transient deviations from purely exponential decay.
-This behavior can manifest as nonmonotonic evolution of coherences prior to asymptotic relaxation.